Rojo/vagrant-for-rails-apps/README.md

 0. Install in your computer the software listed the prerequisites section.
 1. Clone the repository into your machine.
 2. Tweak the provider and options in the `Vagrantfile`.
-3. Run `vagrant up` and wait for the machine to be built.
+3. Run `vagrant up` and wait for the machine to be built, then `vagrant reload`.
 4. When the machine is ready, run `vagrant ssh` and `cd /vagrant`.
 5. You may now start a new Rails project with `rails new .` or adjust the Ruby and gems settings with RVM to match an existent code base.